Molly's Chambers

-"Molly's Chambers" is the second single taken from Youth and Young Manhood, the debut album by the American alternative rock band Kings of Leon.
+"Molly's Chambers" is the debut single by the American alternative rock band Kings of Leon, released in 2003 from their debut album Youth and Young Manhood.

-This song has an alternate take known as "Molly's Hangover", however this version is slower until towards the end.
-It also features a different style of back-up vocals and different guitar solo(s).
+This song has an alternate take known as "Molly's Hangover", which is slower until towards the end, and features a different style of back-up vocals and guitar solos.

 Composition

 The title is taken from a line in Thin Lizzy's version of the traditional Irish folk song "Whiskey in the Jar".
 "Molly's chambers" is archaic slang for a brothel.